ShivaniNarula29/Snaatak/Sprint 0/logrotate1.md

-# ✅ Logrotate Setup on Ubuntu (Beginner Friendly)
+## ✅ SOP: Configuring and Managing Log Rotation using Logrotate on Ubuntu

-This guide will help you configure **automatic log rotation** on Ubuntu using Logrotate.
-This is useful to prevent log files from growing too large.
+### 📌 Objective:
+To configure and manage automatic log rotation on Ubuntu systems using **Logrotate**, ensuring logs are rotated periodically, retained for a defined duration, and storage is optimized.

 ---

-## 📌 What is Logrotate?
+### 📁 1.
+What is Logrotate?

-**Logrotate** is a tool used to manage and rotate log files automatically.
-It helps:
-- Prevent logs from filling up the disk
-- Compress old logs
-- Keep only a limited number of backups
+**Logrotate** is a Linux utility that manages the automatic rotation and compression of log files.
+It prevents log files from consuming excessive disk space by rotating, compressing, and eventually deleting old logs.

 ---